Lecrapouille/gdcef/gdcef/README.md

 📦gdcef
- ┣ 📂demo                       <== GODOT DEMO PROJECT using this module, see next section ┃ 📂godot-cpp                  <== (NOT INCLUDED IN THIS REPO, SEE PREREQUISITES) clone of the godot cpp bindings repository ┃ 📂include                    <== (NOT INCLUDED IN THIS REPO, SEE PREREQUISITES) copy of include files of the CEF (not really needed, could use those in thirdparty instead)
- ┃ 📂src                        <== source files of the module ┃ ┣ 📜apphandler.cpp
+ ┣ 📂demo                       <== GODOT DEMO PROJECT using this module, see next section ┃ 📂godot-cpp                  <== (NOT INCLUDED IN THIS REPO, SEE PREREQUISITES) clone of the godot cpp bindings repository ┃ 📂src                        <== source files of the module ┃ ┣ 📜apphandler.cpp
  ┃ ┣ 📜apphandler.h